 - A curriculum vitae

-- A teaching philosophy (see Writing Your Teaching Philosophy)
+- A teaching philosophy (refer to Writing Your Teaching Philosophy)

-If you have questions, contact the GRAD 8200 "Practicum for Future Faculty" instructor or the Preparing Future Faculty coordinator, Bill Rozaitis.
+Contact the course instructor or the Preparing Future Faculty coordinator, Bill Rozaitis.